opf/openproject/docs/user-guide/backlogs-scrum/faq/README.md

 ## I assigned a version to work packages.
 Why can't I see them in the respective backlog?

 Please make sure that

+- The respective version is not in the status "locked" or "closed"
-A) The respective version is assigned to a column in the backlog (see *Project settings ->Versions*).
+- The respective version is assigned to a column in the backlog (see *Project settings ->Versions*).
-B) The work packages you want to display in the backlog are of a type that gets displayed in the backlog.
+- The work packages you want to display in the backlog are of a type that gets displayed in the backlog.
 If not: Either change the work package type or change the backlog setting (see *Administration ->Backlogs*).

 ## When I try to move a work package to another column in the task board I receive an error message similar to "Backlog Plugin 500 Internal Server Error".
 What can I do?